• Home

 options usbhid mousepoll=1

 This example requests a mouse polling rate of 1000Hz.
-Similarly, you may change jspoll
+Similarly, you may change jspoll or kbpoll to change the polling rate of gamepads/joysticks or keyboards.

 Known issues

-In some cases, you might find your mouse polling at half the requested rate.
+• In some cases, you might find your mouse polling at half the requested rate.
 See this forum post for more information.

-Having a mouse with a high poll rate and using wine can result in game lag.
+• Having a mouse with a high poll rate and using wine can result in game lag.
 Unfortunately there is currently no fix for users with a combination of a mouse with a high poll rate and only a USB3 xHCI Controller.

 A workaround is to use a mouse with a lower poll rate.